-SEE ALSO: YORK, LIVINGSTON.
-The Weaver Piano & Organ Company was established in York, Pennsylvania in 1870.
-They built a full line of reed organs and chapel organs, slowly phasing out organs and increasing piano production as the turn-of-the-century approached.
-Weaver built several popular brand names including Livingston, York, Lincoln, and Davies & Sons.
+The Weaver Piano Company offered a full line of upright pianos, player pianos and grand pianos.
+The firm built several popular brand names including Livingston, York, Lincoln, and Davis & Sons.
 After the Great Depression era, Weaver built a line of spinet, console and baby grand pianos that remained popular for several decades.
-The Weaver Piano & Organ Company was out of business by the late 1950s.
-The extant Weaver instruments we have seen come through our restoration shop have been very well made pianos, indicating that Weaver built a higher grade of instrument.

 Can you find your instrument listed in these antique catalogs?